Changissnz/the_d_word/README.md

 two broad categories: military support and commercial partnership.
 It seems these so-called democratic movements are a lot better at reacting than maintaining.
 And for one to react requires one to first be subject.
 This principle speaks a lot on the quality of the constituents behind democratic movements, individuals that feel or may actually be enslaved, in certain respects.
-The structure of societies that call themselves democratic is republican.
+The structure of civilization that calls itself democratic is republican.
 In the United States, the two main political parties are Democratic and
 Republican.
 The diction of this political labeling presupposes the indivisibility of certain political ideals, yet the political machine of competition and propaganda takes this presupposition for granted, buries it away and neglects it, then goes on to parade and promote arbitrary people toward high society, medium society, or low society.
 Through these changes, there are inconsistencies with